We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Ride1UP 700 does not disappoint when it comes to the drivetrain or the brakes.

-The Shimano Altus groupset puts 8 wide-range gears at your disposal, which is a reliable entry-level choice.
+The Shimano Acera groupset puts 8 wide-range gears at your disposal, which is a reliable choice.
 But keep in mind that this is a rather heavy bike, which is pretty much normal for e-bikes.
 Therefore, even though these 8 gears simplify pedaling, it would still be hard to ride up a very steep hill without assistance from the motor.

 The Tektro hydraulic disc brakes are another pleasant surprise as 99% of e-bikes in this price range come with mechanical disc brakes.
 The stopping power, precision, and maintenance are all much better with hydraulic compared to cable-actuated brakes.